jaredscarr/jaredscarr/README.md

 <br />

 - 😄 Pronouns: he/him
-- 🔭 Working towards a Bachelor of Science in Computer Science degree.
+- 🔭 Working towards a Bachelor of Science in Computer Science.
 - 🌱 Learning Java.

 --------